umegaya/brickbot/README.md

 ### how to run
-1. edit settings.json.sample and rename to settings.json
+1. edit settings.json.sample and rename to settings.json (#... is comment)
 ```
 {
 	"token": "your-slack-RTM-token",